Monte Carlo with kernel-based Gibbs measures: Guarantees for probabilistic herding: Additional discussion and experiments

 \subsection{Decay of the energy for a non uniform target measure}

-The setup is the same as in \cref{f:three_energies_var:energy_riesz} of \cref{s:experiments} where we compare the enery (or MMD) between our procedure and MCMC, but this time for a non-uniform target measure.
+The setup in Figure~\ref{fig:decay_10d} is the same as in Figure~\ref{f:three_energies_var:energy_riesz} where we compare the energy (or MMD) between our procedure and MCMC, but this time for a non-uniform target measure.
 We set $\pi$ to be a truncated Gaussian distribution on the unit ball in dimension $d = 10$ and keep $\beta_n = n^2$.
-We observe the same results as in \cref{f:three_energies_var:energy_riesz}: the energy decay rate is the same as MCMC, but our approach improves on the MMD by about a factor $3$, even in this relatively high dimension ($d = 10$).
+We observe the same results as in Figure~\ref{f:three_energies_var:energy_riesz}: the energy decay rate is the same as MCMC, but our approach improves on the MMD by about a factor $3$, even in this relatively high dimension ($d = 10$).
 This reflects the fact that our $\PP$ is informed by the MMD.